efabless/openlane2/docs/source/usage/custom_pdk_builds.md

 Note that this will take a while, from 20 minutes to an hour depending on your internet speed and compute power.

-Start a venv shell using `make start-build-env`.
+Start a venv shell using `make venv` then `source ./venv/bin/activate`.
 You should see a prompt looking kind of like this:

 ```bash
 (venv) [user@host openlane]$